aws-samples/amazon-ivs-real-time-collaboration-web-demo/README.md

 <img src="images/app-screenshot.png" alt="A web browser showing the demo application.
 Webcam videos from multiple participants are shown on screen in a grid formation, with controls for broadcasting, microphone, camera, screen-sharing, settings and leave meeting.
 A side panel containing a chat conversation is displayed next to the video grid." />

 >[!CAUTION]
 > **Use at Your Own Risk**: This is a code sample designed to help developers get started with Amazon IVS.
 It is not production-ready and will require additional development work to be suitable for production use.
-It is **not** intended for production use.
-Its primary goal is to help you understand the concepts and capabilities of Amazon IVS.
+It is **not** intended for production use as-is.
+Its primary goal is to help developers understand the concepts and capabilities of Amazon IVS.
 By using this solution, you understand and accept its risks and limitations.

 **This project is intended to demonstrate Amazon IVS capabilities and should be adapted and optimized for your specific production requirements.
 Use this code as a foundation for learning and initial development only.**